> Sandy Denny > Songs > Late November

-This song was recorded by Fotheringay (Sandy Denny, piano; Jerry Donahue, electric guitar; Pat Donaldson, bass; Gerry Conway, drums; Trevor Lucas, acoustic guitar) in Autumn 1970 at Sound Techniques for their then unfinished second album.
+Sandy Denny's song Late November was recorded by Fotheringay in Autumn 1970 at Sound Techniques for their then unfinished second album.
 The instrumental track served as the basis for three different versions:

 - The first version to appear was released in 1971 on the Island sampler El Pea.
 It is a bonus track on the 2005 CD reissue of The North Star Grassman and the Ravens and finally found its proper place in 2008 on the Fotheringay 2 CD.

-- A version without Richard Thompson, but with the second vocal track appeared on the Who Knows Where the Time Goes? box set, on The Best of Sandy Denny and on A Boxful of Treasures, though all claimed to contain the El Pea version.
-Late editions of the WKWTTG box set identified this as an “alternate version”.
+- A version without Richard Thompson, but with the second vocal track appeared in 1986 on the Who Knows Where the Time Goes? box set, in 1987 on The Best of Sandy Denny and in 2004 on A Boxful of Treasures, though all claimed to contain the El Pea version.
+Late editions of the WKWTTG box set identified this as an “alternative version”.

 The different vocals can easily be distinguished in the verse following the guitar solo.
 On El Pea, she sings in the last line of verse 3: “The tears which are shed, oh, they won't come from me”, and in the other versions: “Oh, the tears which are shed, they won't come from me” with a very long drawn “me”.